irfanhakim-as/homelab-wiki/topics/proxmox.md

       sudo nano /etc/subgid
       ```

-   - Grant the following GIDs to be mapped inside the LXC Container by adding the following lines to the file:
+   - Allow the following groups to be mapped inside the LXC Container by adding the following lines to the file:

       ```diff
         root:100000:65536